-The transmission shift lever has only PARK, REVERSE, NEUTRAL, and DRIVE shift positions.
+The transmission gear selector has only PARK, RE-VERSE, NEUTRAL, and DRIVE shift positions.
 Manual downshifts can be made using the Electronic Range Select (ERS) shift control (refer to "Electronic Range Select (ERS) Operation" in this section for further information).
-Pressing the ERS (-/+) switches (column shift) or moving the shift lever to the left or right (-/+) (console shift) while in the DRIVE position will select the highest available transmission gear, and will display that gear in the instrument cluster as 1, 2, 3, etc.
+Pressing the ERS (-/+) switches (column shift) or moving the gear selector to the left or right (-/+) (console shift) while in the DRIVE position will select the highest available transmission gear, and will display that gear limit in the instrument cluster as 1, 2, 3, etc. Models with the Driver Information Display (DID) will display both the selected gear limit, and the actual current gear, while in ERS mode.